-For optimal results with the HLA-B57 Plus Box 1.0 Typing Kit[TM] it should only be used the master mix supplied.
+For optimal results with the HLA-B27 Plus 1.0 Typing $\rm Kit^{\rm TM}$ the use of the master mix supplied is obligatory.

 4. Amplification Procedure

 At the end of PCR, examine the degree of evaporation and condensation of PCR reaction mixture.
 If there is more than 20% volume loss do not validate the results.
 In order to prevent this you should overlay the PCR reaction mixture with mineral oil or use a MicroMat.
 It is also a good practice to maintain QC records on the heating lid.